Last updated:

 Where critical

 Horizontal scaling is the architectural foundation for growth.
-We will ensure that your API works on any volume of traffic, with high fault tolerance, dynamic scaling and constant availability.
+We will ensure that your API will work on any volume of traffic, with high fault tolerance, dynamic scaling and constant availability.